 Rick Jones ran into his former business associates, Ivette Dominguez and Mike Drawe, at Super Bowl XLIX in Arizona in early 2015.
-Dominguez and Drawe own Alpine Buick GMC in Ft.
-Collins, Colo.
+Dominguez and Drawe own Alpine Buick GMC in Denver, Colo.
 The three have remained friends since Jones worked at the dealership two decades ago.

 “We started talking [and] we said we should do something together,” says Jones.